pangiann/CTF_challenges/echo_back/README.md

 End of assembler dump.
 ```

 Hmm, system() function looks familiar and so important.
-Here, system calls echo end prints in the stdout: 'input message:'
+Here, 'system' calls **echo** and prints in the stdout: 'input message:'.

 read() reads from the stdin and waits for input.

 printf() prints the input.
 Again, printf takes only one argument and that's a vulnerability.

 And we have two puts functions that print some strings(e.g. Thanks for sending this message).

-About rep stos you can learn [here]().

 Okay, we can exploit printf.
 What the heck we could do with that.
 We know that with printf and %n we can write something in memory.
 What is our plan?